 China currently has about 630 million Internet users, who typically spend 25 hours a week connected to the Internet, either on their laptop or their phone, according to China’s top Internet regulator Lu Wei, at China Internet conference.
-During these 25 hours, the Chinese netizens watch a lot of multimedia content and are very active on social networks.
+During these 25 hours, the Chinese netizens watch a lot of multimedia content and are very active on social network sites in China.
 That’s why more and more brands are using social media in China to market their products.

 It is the country with the most social networks and the most social media users recorded.
 The number of interaction and daily users could be considered out of the chart for some countries.
 Although they are often competing, many of these networks meet a particular demand that allows a large part of them to coexist.
 There is, therefore, a much more fragmented market than in the West with unrivaled dominance of Facebook.

-Here are the top 5 social media in China networks
+Here are the top 5 Chinese social apps and social networks

 Wechat: The top social media in China

 Created by the Tencent group, WeChat is primarily an instant messaging social media app for mobile phones.
 What quickly made its success has been the ability to transmit short voice messages of no more than a minute.
 Wechat was the first of its kind to have this feature.
 The star network of the Tencent group is a closed network: the user can only see what the people he has in his contact list post and vice versa.
 The user can share “moments”.
 These are small posts that can contain text, images, links or videos. (read more about Wechat Marketing here and Wechat marketing campaigns here).